thomasmartinez114/hotel-system/README.md

 occupant: a Client
 averagePrice: 38000

-reserve = Should change room to isOccupied and assign the client to the occupant and update client bill to average price if isOccupied and needsCleaning are false otherwise print “unavailable” Should return true if successful or false if issue.
+x reserve = Should change room to isOccupied and assign the client to the occupant and update client bill to average price if isOccupied and needsCleaning are false otherwise print “unavailable” Should return true if successful or false if issue.

-checkout = remove the client from object and mark isOccupied as false, set needsCleaning to true, display o outstanding balance for the client.
+x checkout = remove the client from object and mark isOccupied as false, set needsCleaning to true, display o outstanding balance for the client.

-clean = set needsCleaning to false
+x clean = set needsCleaning to false

 StandardRoom class:
 …Room